amitflex2010/KLM-Assignment/README.md

 - Create a component with this form.
 - The form should be reactive (not template driven).
 - Include form validation, according to:

-Booking Code rules:
+-Booking Code rules:

- •	Max-Length: 6, Min-Length: 5
+ 1. Max-Length: 6, Min-Length: 5
- •	Valid numbers: 2-9
+ 2. Valid numbers: 2-9
- •	Alphabet: all
+ 3. Alphabet: all

-Family Name rules:
+-Family Name rules:

- •	Min-Length: 2, Max-Length: 30
+ 1. Min-Length: 2, Max-Length: 30
- •	Only Alphabets.
+ 2. Only Alphabets.

 - 100% test coverage.
 - Styling (please see the screen shots below).